genepi-freiburg/metaGWASmanager/README.md

 ```

-Note that if SAs prepare their data in a Windows or Mac system, to avoid problems with line breaks when running the script in Linux/Unix, SAs should use the following commands respectively to convert the files prior to running the script:
+Note that if SAs prepare their data in a Windows or Mac system, to avoid problems with line breaks when running the script in Linux/Unix, they should use the following commands, respectively, to convert the files prior to running the script:

 ```{r, eval=FALSE}
 dos2unix input.txt